 “Now when the Pharisees heard it they said, “This fellow does not cast out demons except by Beelzebub, the ruler of the demons.”
 Matthew 12:24

 It’s scary to think that at some point in time I might reach a point where I am no longer amazed by Jesus.
 How could these Pharisees be so blind?
 How could they miss something so obvious?
-How is it that they could witness this great miracle and not be amazed?
+How could anyone witness this great miracle and NOT be amazed?

 Before you ask those questions to the Pharisees, maybe you should ask yourself?
 When was the last time you were amazed by the work of God in your life?
 When was the last time you ran to your neighbor and said “you’ll never believe what God just did in my life!”
 When was the last time you fell to your knees and said “God, You are truly amazing!
 I thank You and I worship You forever!”

 For example, let’s say I come home today and think to myself “man, I really have the best wife in the whole wide world.
 There is no luckier guy on the planet than me.”
 When I come home, I will surely be able to find one or two reasons to validate that belief – a nice fresh meal, a understanding heart, or my favorite is a big huge smile.
-That’s what I’ll see if I am looking for it.
+If I'm looking for it, that's what I'll see.

 But if I come home and think “my wife is great, but I really wish she was more like _______.”
 If that is in your head, you’ll come and instantly your eyes will turn to the area where your wife is not like that person.
 Your eyes will naturally turn to where your thoughts are leading them.